Six Phase Soil Heating

 Other resources

-See related descriptions of Soil Vapor Extraction, Enhanced Soil Vapor Extraction, Thermally Enhanced Vapor Extraction, and Dynamic Underground Stripping.
+See related description of Electrical Resistance Heating.
+Also see Soil Vapor Extraction, Thermally Enhanced Vapor Extraction, and Dynamic Underground Stripping.

 R.A.
 Gauglitz, J.S.
 Roberts, T.M.
 Bergsman, R. Schalla, S.M.Caley, M.H.
 Schlender, W.O.
 Heath, T.R.
 Jarosch, M.C.
 Miller, C.A.
 Eddy Dilek, R.W.
 Moss, B.B.
 Looney, Six-Phase Soil Heating for Enhanced Removal of Contaminants: Volatile Organic Compounds in Non-Arid Soils Integrated Demonstration, Savannah River Site, PNL-101 84, Battelle Pacific Northwest Laboratory, 1994.